tongjac/tongjac/README.md

 ### Hello!
-I'm Jacky, a Full Stack developer who doubles as an animal and animation enthusiast.
+I'm Jacky, a Full Stack developer!
 My Github's a large mix of personal projects and learning repositories as I continue to explore new tech and coding languages.
+I also double as an animation and animal enthusiast.

+Currently looking for any position.